foxglove/docs/docs/10-primary-sites/1-self-hosting/0-installation.md

 ### Bucket push notification

 The site inbox processor needs to know when new files are uploaded to the inbox bucket.
-To notify of new uploads, configure a push notification to the foxglove data platform inbox-notifications endpoint.
+To notify of new uploads, configure a push notification to Foxglove inbox-notifications endpoint.

 Configuring a push notification for new file uploads is specific to your cloud provider (or S3-compatible service).